Compton, Our Client 19, Victim 15, 90 Days in County Jail

 Penal Code § 261.5(c), however, does not require that our client register as a sex offender for life under Penal Code § 290 and the offense is eligible for expungement after our client completed the terms of his plea.
 The terms were that our client serve ninety days in the Los Angeles County Jail, perform sixty days of Cal-Trans and complete a fifty-two-week sexual offender class, as well as five years of formal probation.
 This obviously was far better than life in prison with consecutive life sentences, so our client was very happy.

 Perhaps more significantly, our client did not have to register as a sex offender for life and the conviction is eligible for expungement after he completes probation.
-In short, while our client is having the charges dropped, he will be able to live a normal life once he completes the terms of probation and has the conviction expunged.
+In short, while our client had the charges reduced, he will be able to live a normal life once he completes the terms of probation and has the conviction expunged.
 He was very happy with this disposition.

 For more information about sex offenses and the issues in this case, click on the following articles: